Gigaspaces/xap-docs/site/content/xap110/executor-based-remoting.markdown

 In the example, the `getProperty` method is called on the `Value` object, and its return value is subsequently used to extract the routing index.

-{{% note %}}
+{{%note  %}}
-**Note:** Using a [SpaceDocument](./document-api.html) as the annotated routing argument will cause an Exception since the `SpaceDocument` class does not define a getter method for each property, but rather a generic getter method to get a property value by its name.
+Using a [SpaceDocument](./document-api.html) as the annotated routing argument will cause an Exception since the `SpaceDocument` class does not define a getter method for each property, but rather a generic getter method to get a property value by its name.
 To avoid the Exception, simply extend the `SpaceDocument` class as described in [Extending Space Documents](./document-extending.html) and then define the relevant `getProperty` method in the extension class.
 Alternatively, an Exception can be avoided by implementing a `RemoteRoutingHandler`, as described above.
 {{%/note%}}

 # Asynchronous Execution